gregwebs/Shelly.hs/README.md

 Haskell's #1 weakness for IO code is a lack of stack traces.
 Shelly gives you something different: detailed logging.
 In most cases this should be more useful than a stack trace.
-Shelly keeps a log of API usage and saves it to a .shelly directory on failure.
+Shelly keeps a log of API usage and saves it to a `.shelly` directory on failure.
-If you use `shellyNoDir`, the log will instead be printed to stderr.
+If you use `shellyNoDir`, the log will instead be printed to `stderr`.
 This is in addition to the `verbosely` settings that will print out commands and their output as the program is running.
 Shelly's own error messages are detailed and in some cases it will catch Haskell exceptions and re-throw them with better messages.

-If you make your own primitive functions that don't use the existing Shelly API, you can create a wrapper in the Sh monad that use `trace` or `tag` to log what they are doing.
+If you make your own primitive functions that do not use the existing Shelly API, you can create a wrapper in the Sh monad that use `trace` or `tag` to log what they are doing.
 You can turn tracing off (not generally recommended) by setting `tracing False`.